influxdata/docs-v2/content/influxdb/cloud/api-guide/api-invocable-scripts/_index.md

 ---
-title: Use API-invocable scripts to perform custom REST operations
+title: Use API-invocable scripts
+seotitle: Use InfluxDB API-invocable scripts
 description: >
-  Use API-invocable scripts to create your own InfluxDB API endpoints that execute your custom scripts.
+  Use API-invocable scripts to create your own InfluxDB API endpoints that execute custom scripts.
 weight: 101
 menu:
   influxdb_cloud: